gravitational/teleport/rfd/00XX-agent-census.md

 1. Add new message type `AgentMetadataEvent` to PreHog.
 2. Extend `UpstreamInventoryHello` message with new fields.
 These will be set to an empty string initially.
 (This is okay since being empty means that the field could not be determined, which may happen anyways.)
 3. Extend auth server to convert `UpstreamInventoryHello` messages to `AgentMetadataEvent` messages and push them to PreHog.
-4. Gradually instrument & add new code that computes each new `UpstreamInventoryHello` message field.
+4. Gradually instrument & add new code that fills each new `UpstreamInventoryHello` message field.

 We could decide to do step 4 together with step 2 if we don't want to risk adding fields to `UpstreamInventoryHello` that possibly won't be used in the end (if for some reason we figure out they can't/shouldn't be tracked).
 However, step 4 requires several changes (Go code & files used by the multiple installation methods) which we may want to review separately.